OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ---
 ms.date: 01/04/2019
 description: Understand key scenarios in developing Excel custom functions that use the new JavaScript runtime.
-title: Runtime for Excel custom functions
+title: Runtime for Excel custom functions (preview)
 ---

 # Runtime for Excel custom functions (preview)